Seher-Kanwal/Hash-Map-/README.md

 * Result of the modulus is our hash known as index on which we store our value corresponding to that key

+# Conflict in HashMap

+## Chaining

+ 　 basic idea of this method is to form a single linked list of all addresses hash synonym chain is called the element i, a single list head pointer and the i-th unit is present in the hash table, thereby find, insert and delete mainly in the synonym chain.
+Chain address law applicable to the case of frequent insertions and deletions.

+## Linear Probing
+   In case of same index, we try to find the next empty space for implementing the value, but if are at the last index, than we move towards the start of the array  of list to put our value